 Although true Banana plants are far too large for any house, the Dwarf Musa Banana, or Dwarf Cavendish, fits right in.
 They can of course be grown in other rooms of the house, but a conservatory is an ideal situation, often giving humid, bright and spacious living accommodation which this plant craves and ultimately needs in order to do well.

-When buying a Banana plant for use as a house plant you want to look for the common Musa × paradisiaca 'Dwarf Cavendish', in fact it will probably be the only one you will be able to find anyway.
+When buying a Banana plant for use as a houseplant you want to look for the common Musa × paradisiaca 'Dwarf Cavendish', in fact it will probably be the only one you'll be able to find anyway.
 It will give you the large size aspect, quick growth along with the potential of edible fruit.
 It will also tolerate being kept indoors all year round.

 M. basjoo is great for the garden because it's the most hardy, however its banana's are inedible and the truck becomes fibrous and messy over time which doesn't lend itself well to indoor decor.
 M. acuminata 'Dwarf Cavendish' is similar to M. basjoo as it lends itself well as a garden plant In temperate regions, its size is more compact but again no familiar fruit will be produced in the short term and it doesn't do particularly well if kept indoors all year long.